orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

   - architecture
 ---

-My open source app, [Echoes Player](http://github.com/orizens/echoes-player), allows to consume and create a &#8220;now&#8221; playlist &#8211; where you can queue media to the playlist that is currently playing.
-A somewhat not too visible feature in [Echoes](http://echoesplayer.com) is the ability to &#8220;reveal&#8221; the now playing track in the playlist.
-This article shows how I integrated ngrx, angular&#8217;s ng-for and the DOM&#8217;s scrollTo feature to support the functionality for this feature.<!--more-->
+My open source app, [Echoes Player](http://github.com/orizens/echoes-player), allows to consume and create a &#8220;now" playlist - where you can queue media to the playlist that is currently playing.
+A somewhat not too visible feature in [Echoes](http://echoesplayer.com) is the ability to &#8220;reveal" the now playing track in the playlist.
+This article shows how I integrated ngrx, angular's ng-for and the DOM's scrollTo feature to support the functionality for this feature.<!--more-->

-## Now Playlist &#8220;Reveal&#8221; Feature
+## Now Playlist &#8220;Reveal" Feature

-As a consumer of Echoes Player, I have found it useful to find the active now playing media in the &#8220;now playlist&#8221; component.
+As a consumer of Echoes Player, I have found it useful to find the active now playing media in the &#8220;now playlist" component.

-Interacting with DOM in Angular is usually achieved with the &#8220;Renderer2&#8221; service &#8211; that is considered to be one of the best practices, exposing one solid api to interact with the view &#8211; let it be DOM or other.
+Interacting with DOM in Angular is usually achieved with the &#8220;Renderer2" service - that is considered to be one of the best practices, exposing one solid api to interact with the view - let it be DOM or other.

-The &#8220;reveal&#8221; functionality is tied to the &#8220;NOW PLAYING&#8221; title, above the list of all tracks (where it also indicate the amount of total tracks in the current playlist&#8221;.
-An active track is marked with a colored right border &#8211; depending on the applied theme &#8211; this color is matched to the primary color (blue, orange or yellow).
+The &#8220;reveal" functionality is tied to the &#8220;NOW PLAYING" title, above the list of all tracks (where it also indicate the amount of total tracks in the current playlist".
+An active track is marked with a colored right border - depending on the applied theme - this color is matched to the primary color (blue, orange or yellow).

-Simply put &#8211; Clicking this title will scroll the playlist to the active track (when possible).
+Simply put - Clicking this title will scroll the playlist to the active track (when possible).

 ## Now Playlist Store State